Best Things To Do In Paris

 What to do in Paris month by month

 For tastes, colors.
-My favorite time to visit the city is Christmas, both for the Christmas markets that you can find in Paris and the Christmas lights that you will find both in the center and in the different neighborhoods of Paris.
-However, as with the seasons of the year, each month has its charm in the city of light:
+My favorite time to visit the city is Christmas, both because of the Christmas markets you can find in Paris and the Christmas lights that you will find both in the center and in the different neighborhoods of Paris and because you can make the most of the best shopping tours in Paris.

 How long will you be in Paris?

-I'm not going to fool you: being in Paris for less than four days means that there are things you won't see and that's a real shame.
+I'm not going to kid you: being in Paris for less than four days means that there are things you won't see and that's a real shame.
 Does that mean you can't get a feel for the city in less time?
 Not at all, you can always come back and if you follow these guides you will find things to do in Paris from one day to two weeks:

-Transfers between the airports of Paris and the city
+Transfers between Paris airports and the city

 The last point is probably one of the most boring, but also one of the most important.
 Do you already know which airport to get to?
 Chares de Gaulle is the closest to the center and Beauvais the farthest, but from any of the three you can save time if you hire the transfer (either to go or to return) in advance.